-In this mode of reproduction, a new offspring is produced by the involvement or participation of a single parents only.
-The produced offspring are not only identical but are also the exact copies of their parent because in this process a single parent divides itself to reproduce its offspring.
+In this mode of reproduction, a new offspring is produced by the involvement or participation of single parents only.
+The produced offsprings are not only identical but are also the exact copies of their parent because, in this process, a single parent divides itself to reproduce its offspring.

 Examples of asexually reproducing organisms: